 Residential drug rehab provides around-the-clock support and supervision.
 You can access medical and mental health professionals any time.
 This is particularly important during early recovery.

 Creating an aftercare plan and being in touch with other alumni will help decrease the chance of relapse.
-At Archstone Behavioral Health, we’re dedicated to helping you every step of the way during your recovery, which includes after you leave.
+We’re dedicated to helping you every step of the way during your recovery, which includes after you leave.
 After you or a loved one leaves our addiction treatment center, we follow up with you at regular intervals to discuss your progress and any ongoing needs and issues that may affect your recovery.
-We also have an amazing group of alumni that can help motivate you to stay on track towards long-term recovery.
+We also have an impressive group of alumni that can help motivate you to stay on track towards long-term recovery.

-If you are searching for information about addiction treatment options, it is already clear that you know that you have a problem.
-This is the first step on the road to recovery.
-The thought of entering a new situation can be anxiety provoking.
-One of the ways to alleviate these fears is to talk to one of our intake specialists at Pinnacle Peak Recovery.
+If you are searching for information about addiction treatment options, it is already clear you know that you have a problem.
+Here’s the good news: this is the first step on the road to recovery.
+The thought of entering a new situation can be anxiety provoking, but one of the ways to alleviate these fears is to talk to one of our intake specialists at Pinnacle Peak Recovery.
 Our staff will do their best to make sure that you feel supported and cared for.
 When you are ready, our staff is here to help you through your journey of recovery.

 Drug and Alcohol Withdrawal Symptoms

 When you first stop using a specific substance there are going to be several symptoms that you may have to deal with.
-Some of the more common symptoms of alcohol withdrawal include:
+Some more common symptoms of alcohol withdrawal include:

 Increased blood pressure